ethanyang2000/ML-Package-based-on-sklearn/README.md

-# ML-Package-based-on-sklearn/n
+# ML-Package-based-on-sklearn
-It is a class called ModelCompare with a few public methods and members
+It is a class called ModelCompare with a few public methods and members/n
 ******************METHODS****************************
 __init__(inp)
 #### params ####